 DARTMOUTH COLLEGE '20

+Students at Notre Dame Prep receive a first-rate education in a caring, family environment.
 Nearly 100% of our students go on to higher education.
 According to the program the student is in, between 24.5 and 25.75 credits are needed for graduation.

 Graduation Requirements

-Students are eligible for a Notre Dame diploma after successfully completing requirements as follows: a total of 24.5 credits distributed to include 4 units of English; 4 units of Mathematics; 4 units of Religion; 3 units of History, including World Civilization, American History and American Government; 2 units of Modern Language; 2 Lab Sciences; and the remainder distributed in electives.
+Students are eligible for a Notre Dame Prep diploma after successfully completing requirements as follows: a total of 24.5 credits distributed to include 4 units of English; 4 units of Mathematics; 4 units of Religion; 3 units of History, including World Civilization, American History and American Government; 2 units of Modern Language; 2 Lab Sciences; and the remainder distributed in electives.
 Students may choose electives from the various disciplines.
 A list of courses offered is submitted to students in the spring of each year.
 The courses selected must have the approval of the Guidance Office and must be signed by a parent.
 All attendance requirements must be completed for graduation.
 Also, Notre Dame's "Service to Community" program is a graduation requirement.
-Freshmen complete ten hours plus a class service project, sophomores complete 15 hours, juniors complete 20 hours and seniors complete 25 hours of service per year.
+Freshmen complete 10 hours plus a class service project, sophomores complete 15 hours, juniors complete 20 hours, and seniors complete 25 hours of service per year.

 High Honors